lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 * ChatGPT or other AI tools

-The only resources you may use without citation are our course textbook, Algorithm Design by Kleinberg and Tardos, our posted lecture slides, and our in-class or Discord discussions.
+The only resources you may use without citation are our course textbook, Algorithm Design by Kleinberg and Tardos, our posted lecture slides, our in-class or Discord discussions, and office hours discussions.
 For this reason, you will likely need citations on most of your homework assignments.

 Please ask if you have questions about how to properly cite a source or a